fahadware/Fahad-portfolio/README.md

 # 🎬 Netflix-Inspired Portfolio Website – Fahad Ali

 Welcome to my **Netflix-inspired Portfolio Website** – a unique and immersive way to explore my work, skills, and creative projects.
-I’ve blended **modern UI/UX design** with a cinematic feel to make my portfolio look less like a static website and more like a streaming platform.
+I’ve blended **modern  design** with a cinematic feel to make my portfolio look less like a  website and more like a streaming platform.

 ---